OpenPA.net

 HP OSF/1

-Around 1990 an internal HP project ported an early 1.0 version of OSF/1 to PA-RISC, being the alternative Unix operating system from an alliance of DEC, IBM, HP and others to compete with AT&T’s and Sun’s System V Unix.
+Around 1990, an internal HP project ported early 1.0 OSF/1 to PA-RISC, the alternative Unix operating system from an alliance of DEC, IBM, HP and others to compete with AT&T and Sun System V Unix.
 HP supported this undertaking early on, and planned subsequent transitions of its Unix offering towards OSF/1, when microkernel Mach operating systems were en vogue.

 ↑ up